[REVEALED] Hispanic Foods That Start With G

 Guisado refers to a stew or braised dish that is a culinary cornerstone in many Hispanic households.
 The preparation involves slow-cooking meats, vegetables, and aromatic spices, creating a flavorful and comforting meal.
 The ingredients can vary widely, with popular choices including beef, chicken, pork, or even cactus.
 Guisado is often served with rice, tortillas, or alongside other traditional side dishes.

-See also Italian Foods That Start With M
+See also [REVEALED] Bakery Foods That Start With S

 6. Green Chile Stew (Chile Verde)